raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 1 hour

 You create a 20-foot-radius sphere of fog centered on a point within range.
 The sphere spreads around corners, and its area is heavily obscured.
-It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
+It lasts for the duration or until a wind of moderate or greater speed (at least 16.0km per hour) disperses it.

 **_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, the radius of the fog increases by 6m for each slot level above 1st.